Casdin Capital

 Venture Round in 2021

-Scribe Biosciences specializes in single-cell analysis tools that enhance clinical and research applications.
-The company employs its proprietary technology, Printed Droplet Microfluidics (PDM), which allows for flexible and reconfigurable fluid handling at the picoliter scale.
-By utilizing fluorescence-activated microfluidic droplet sorting along with a specialized substrate, Scribe Biosciences can manipulate single cells and fluid aliquots with high throughput.
-This innovative approach aids researchers and healthcare professionals in gaining insights into various processes, particularly those related to infectious diseases and cancer.
+Scribe Biosciences specializes in developing single-cell analysis tools for both clinical and research applications.
+The company utilizes Printed Droplet Microfluidics (PDM), a technology that allows for precise manipulation of fluids at the picoliter scale.
+This system employs fluorescence-activated microfluidic droplet sorting and a specialized substrate to handle individual cells and fluid samples with high throughput, enabling detailed studies in areas such as infectious diseases and cancer research.

 Treeline Biosciences